awi-response/ckanext-ifacets/README.md

 ## Requirements

-Compatibility with core CKAN versions: 2.9
+Compatibility with core CKAN versions: 2.9 and higher

 ## Installation